devclarenjoki/claremburu/README.md

 Hey there, welcome!<br />
 I am Clare Mburu, Front-End Developer from <img src="https://github.com/claremburu/claremburu/blob/main/ke.png" width="15px"> **Nairobi, Kenya.**

-- 👯 I have extensive expertise in web development with focus on MERN (MongoDB, Express.js, React.js and Node.js) stack.
+- 👯 I have extensive expertise in Front-End Development, UI/UX Design, and Technical & Blog Article writing.
-- 💬 I also work with supporting technologies and frameworks including; Javascript ES6, API development, Data Structures and Algorithms, Typescript and Redux.
-- 🔭 I’m currently working on an ecommerce platform.
-Check it out here https://github.com/claremburu/waridi
+- 🔭 I have worked on a range of projects.
+Check out one of my projects, Waridi Ecommerce, here https://github.com/claremburu/waridi
-- 🌱 Check out my portfolio [here](https://claremburu.netlify.app/)
+- 🌱 Check out my Portfolio Website [here](https://claremburu.netlify.app/)
+- 💡 I like to explore new trends and learn new technologies.
+- ✍🏼 Check out some of my articles on Medium.
+- 🚧 Check out some of my UI/UX concepts and designs on Behance.

-## 👩‍💻 Frontend Development
+## 👩‍💻 Front-End Development
 ## 🛠️ UI/UX
-## ✍️ Technical & Blog Writing
+## ✍️ Technical & Blog Article Writing

 I am currently loking for a full-time role in front-end development and UI/UX design.
 Also, feel free to reach out to me for consulting, volunteering or just for some interesting discussion.